 When you consult with a car crash lawyer who works on contingency, you’ll want to inquire about their fee percentage.
 Although most lawyer fees fall within a general range, it varies per firm.

-According to the American Bar Association, the industry standard for a car crash lawyer contingency fee is typically 33% (or one-third) of what they win for you—but it can range anywhere from about 20% to 40%.
+According to the American Bar Association, the industry standard for a car crash lawyer contingency fee is typically anywhere from 33.3% to 40%.
+Cases that take longer or require mediation, arbitration, or a trial, may have a higher contingency fee.
 The exact percentage may depend on factors like:

 - The state in which the car crash lawyer practices